Bill Bogaard

-William Joseph Bogaard (born 1938) is an American politician, and the former mayor of Pasadena, California.
+William Joseph Bogaard (born 1938) is an American politician and the former mayor of Pasadena, California.

-Early life
+Early life and career

 On January 18, 1938, Bogaard was born in Sioux City, Iowa.

-Career
+He graduated from Loyola Marymount University and was a captain in the U.S. Air Force.
+He obtained his Juris Doctor degree from the University of Michigan and became a lawyer.
+Prior to being elected mayor, Bogaard taught at the University of Michigan and the University of Southern California.

+Mayoralty and after

 Bogaard is a member of the Democratic Party.
 He was first elected mayor in 1999, and was reelected with an overwhelming majority of the vote (over 85%) in 2003.
 Bogaard was the first elected mayor of Pasadena since the 1940s and the longest-serving mayor in Pasadena's history.

-Prior to being elected mayor, Bogaard was a lawyer, and taught at the University of Michigan and the University of Southern California.
-He graduated from Loyola Marymount University and was a captain in the U.S. Air Force.
-He obtained his Juris Doctor degree from the University of Michigan.
+As Mayor of Pasadena, Bogaard appeared frequently in Pasadena's Rose Parade.

 In 2007, Bogaard sought reelection for a third term as mayor.
 His opponent was Aaron Proctor.
 The election was held on March 6, and Bogaard won easily, getting 11,558 votes (88.7% of the vote).

 In 2011, Bogaard ran unopposed, receiving 12,202 votes.

 He has served on the board of directors of the League of California Cities since 2007, and was elected as president of the board on September 7, 2012.